 f the temperature was under 70 degrees, I was too cold and my symptoms worsened.
 Above 75 degrees, I became too hot and my symptoms also worsened.
 I had intermittent incontinence, tongue biting, and muscle spasms.
 Sleep disturbances became my norm, and extreme fatigue often overpowered me.

 I felt like a human petri dish, just waiting for the next assault.
-(For more details about my MS story and how I adapted the healing OMS lifestyle, you might want to listen to this podcast when I was interviewed by Paul Harvey.)
+(For more details about my MS story and how I adapted the healing Overcoming MS lifestyle, you might want to listen to this podcast when I was interviewed by Paul Harvey.)

 Choosing to smile